hatedabamboo/notes.hatedabamboo.me/src/posts/cicd-guide-store-playwright-test-results-in-aws-s3.md

 Then we configure the test setup as usual, and at the end, we archive the resulting report in two places: GitHub Artifacts and S3.
 Since we previously created fairly open access to the files in our bucket, we add a layer of obscurity by including a random UUID string in the file path.
 This way, any malicious actor -- should they be determined to view our failing tests -- would have to deduce at least three variables: the random UUID (complex), the PR number (trivial), and the GitHub run ID (somewhat complex).

-Let’s take a look at how the final GitHub Actions workflow looks.
+Let's take a look at how the final GitHub Actions workflow looks.

 ```yaml
 name: Playwright Tests